just1984/wiki_plain/README.md

 # Wiki Plain Text
-## An extension that only shows the plain text of any Wikipedia article.
+### An extension that only shows the plain text of any Wikipedia article.
 Simple.

-## Simply head over here and "load unpacked". chrome://extensions/
+### Head over to 'chrome://extensions/' and "load unpacked".